 The Business Case for Web Accessibility

-Accessible e-communication, such as a website, offers many benefits with direct commercial impact by potentially increasing consumer reach while cutting costs for your business.
+Accessible e-communication, such as a website, offers many benefits to your organization.
+Among them increasing consumer reach while cutting costs for your business.
+Here’s how:

 - Broaden the reach of audience that can use the site